credj/iigca.github.io/README.md

 ### [The Economic Impact of Depression Treatment in India](https://docs.google.com/presentation/d/1uV5LGHpoIl_TIIgLwUH1FzC8VFO7eeH5r_8VSmGne_8/edit?usp=sharing)
 I created a presentation on Angelucci & Bennett’s RCT study of pharmacotherapy and livelihoods assistance in India.
 I accurately interpreted and implemented regression analysis, examining impacts on depression, employment, and economic well-being in rural communities.

-### Altered Cognitive States and Verbal Coherence
-I am currently designing an experimental study testing how altered cognitive states affect the coherence of verbal explanations.
-Participants provide scenario-based explanations that are scored on clarity, logic, organization, and reasoning.
-I will apply regression analysis while controlling for baseline coherence measures to estimate treatment effects.

 ### [Agent-Based Model on Market Volatility](https://docs.google.com/presentation/d/1vqErBj4tqCArg9qmmVrnT-lOToKGZXqAxz8pL_VeVZ8/edit?usp=sharing)
 I built a Python-based simulation to explore how trader behavior, noise, and sentiment drive asset price volatility.
 I tested scenarios with different reaction speeds, sentiment biases, and noise levels to analyze their effects on price dynamics.